 But it’s not all ancient history – as funky shops, electric festivals and the brand new Waterford Crystal Visitor Centre will tell you.

-Waterford’s Copper Coast European Geopark is a seriously gorgeous strip of shoreline.
+Waterford’s Copper Coast UNESCO Global Geopark is a seriously gorgeous strip of shoreline.
 Stretching 25km from the Victorian resort of Tramore to leafy Stradbally, this short drive spills over with cliffs, coves, sea stacks and coastal views.
 In wintertime, you may even see passing whales.

 The Copper Coast gets its name from the copper mines that once dotted the area.
 And historical nuggets crop up as often as hidden coves.
 Watch out for the Metal Man at Newtown Head, for instance.
 Perched on a white pillar, the 15-foot sailor was erected by Lloyd’s of London to stem the costly flow of ships mistaking Tramore Bay for Waterford Harbour.